KristenZhao/constantinelignos.github.io/pybootcamp/iteration.md

 the index when we find one.

 {% highlight python %}
-for idx, item in alist:
+for idx, item in enumerate(alist):
     if item < 0:
         result = idx
         break